meet-projects/Y2L-MEETx-Flask-Forms/README.md

 - In the table, have a "delete product" feature.
 - After creating a table, create a new form for "adding products" feature.

-## Part 3: Finalize your website design
+## BONUS: Finalize your website design

 Finalize your website's design, make sure it looks clean and organized, and add any missing colors/fonts...etc.